censusreporter/census-postgres-scripts/README.md

 A set of scripts to make it easier to set up [census-postgres](https://github.com/censusreporter/census-postgres) on an Amazon EC2 instance.

+## Use Existing Data

+If you just want to use American Community Survey data on your own PostgreSQL machine, it's recommended to use the dumps that Census Reporter provides.
+[Read more about those dumps in our Tumblr post](http://censusreporter.tumblr.com/post/73727555158/easier-access-to-acs-data).

+Use the next section only if want to go through the process of rebuilding these data dumps from scratch.

 ## From Scratch

 These are the steps I follow when I want to start from scratch and load all ACS releases into the database.

-1. Launch a `c1.xlarge` instance using the `ami-a73264ce` AMI, making sure to connect all four of the ephemeral storage to block devices during the setup walkthrough.
+1. Launch a `c1.xlarge` instance using the [most recent Ubuntu 14.04 image](https://cloud-images.ubuntu.com/locator/), making sure to connect all four of the ephemeral storage to block devices during the setup walkthrough.
 If you have the [`aws`](http://aws.amazon.com/cli/) command line tool installed and [configured](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html), this command should do it:

     ```bash
     aws ec2 request-spot-instances --dry-run \